A Comprehensive Evaluation of YOLO-based Deer Detection Performance on Edge Devices: Materials and Methods

 \subsection{Testing and performance evaluation}

-In this subsection, we discuss the standard performance metrics that are used to evaluate the performance of deer detection models.
 In this study, the model needs to correctly identify the presence of deer in an image and localize them with bounding boxes.
-To quantify accuracy, we report precision, recall, F1-score, and mean Average Precision (mAP).
-In addition, inference time is measured to assess computational efficiency and the feasibility of real-time deployment.
+In addition, we need to assess the computational efficiency of the models and the feasibility of real-time deployment.
+There are several standard metrics to evaluate the performance of models.

 \textit{Intersection over Union (IoU):} IoU is a widely adopted metric used to evaluate the correctness of detections produced by an object detection model.
 The model is trained to predict bounding boxes around objects in an image, and IoU measures how closely these predictions match the ground-truth bounding boxes \citep{padilla2020survey}.